In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 The town is also known as “the Heart of Georgia” due to its location at the state’s geographic center.
 And this Christmas light display in Macon certainly shows plenty of heart and holiday spirit.

-Now in its 5th year, the Main Street Christmas Light Extravaganza finds downtown Macon drenched in some 500,000+ Christmas lights, with festive decorations on practically every shop and shrub.
+The Main Street Christmas Light Extravaganza finds downtown Macon drenched in 1,000,000+ Christmas lights, with festive decorations on practically every shop and shrub.

 In addition to the drive-through Christmas light displays, you can also stroll streets lined with candy canes and twinkling trees as you explore the 80+ shops and restaurants downtown Macon has to offer.